si-medbif/SIRE516/Week 1/README.md

 ```
 $ docker build -t your_image_name:tag .
 ```
 - `install2.r ` is a command to install r-packages in the terminal.
 Use this command in your Dockerfile.
-However, this command might not work with the challenge.
+However, this command might not work with the challenge (install from source files).
 - For Dockerfile tutorial: https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/